Florence Gell: The Church of the Advent (Anglican), Pritchard Avenue, York

+In February 1967, Gell joined the parish's Advisory Board.
+She remained on the Board until February 1989, with an eight-month gap from June 1986.
 The Advisory Board was the operating committee of the Church's Vestry (parish council).
-Florence Gell became Advent's Vestry Clerk in January 1968.
+Gell became Advent's Vestry Clerk in January 1968.
 She served in the position 1968–1976, 1981–1986 (June), and 1990–1995 (July).
-The entire Vestry usually met once annually in late January.
+Gell was active for many years in the production of the Church's monthly communication to its members.
+Gell chaired the organizing committees for various events, which produced substantial revenue for the Church.